- What is an apprenticeship?

 These terms describe the level of the degree qualification studied.
 The infographic below from the Education and Skills Funding Agency should help illustrate the differences.

-An Honours Degree and an apprenticeship.
+An Honours Degree or Level 4 certificate and an apprenticeship.
 Many degree apprenticeships offer the apprentices a chance to gain professional recognition.

-'70% of employers surveyed said apprenticeships improved quality and service' (Department for Business, Skills and innovation, Dec 2015)
+- Help businesses to develop their own talent in their business; '70% of employers surveyed said apprenticeships improved quality and service' (Department for Business, Skills and innovation, Dec 2015).

-- Develops skills and knowledge that are directly relevant to your business.
+- Support employees to develop skills and knowledge that are directly relevant to their jobs.

-- Offers current employees and new talent the opportunity to develop their skills and obtain a qualification or degree.
+- Motivate employees and new talent to develop their skills and obtain a qualification or degree.

-- Gives you the opportunity to 'grow your own staff'' instilling your business culture and working style from an early stage.Utilises government funding to retain and prepare your staff for a significant future within your organisation, by gaining internationally recognised qualifications
+- Use government funding to prepare staff for a significant future within a business by gaining internationally recognised qualifications.

-- Develops high calibre staff who can add value through mentoring other staff members
+- Develop high calibre staff who can add value through mentoring other staff members.

 The infographic below lays out how the levy works and what steps are involved.